NahinAlam001/499B/README.md

 ## Data Preprocessing

-The data preprocessing script mounts Google Drive, extracts the dataset, and organizes the image and ground truth files into appropriate directories.
+The data preprocessing script downloads the dataset, extracts the dataset, and organizes the image and ground truth files into appropriate directories.

 1. Run the preprocessing script:
     ```sh